 Steven Waltz Morrison has been a professional genealogist since 2006.
-He is president of the Puget Sound chapter of the Association of Professional Genealogists for 2017-18, and a past president of the Olympia Genealogical Society in Olympia the state capitol of Washington.
+He is the past-president of the Puget Sound chapter of the Association of Professional Genealogists, and the Olympia Genealogical Society, in the capitol of Washington State.

 Steven attained a Master’s Degree in Public Administration from The Evergreen State College, where he taught as an adjunct faculty in the graduate program (1987-1994).
-In recent years, he’s advanced his genealogical education by attending now twelve genealogical institutes including: the Institute of Genealogy and Historical Research (IGHR), the Salt Lake Institute of Genealogy (SLIG), Genealogical Research Institute of Pittsburgh (GRIP), and the British Institute at Salt Lake City.
-In January 2018, Steven will coordinate and instruct in a SLIG course titled Exploring Quaker Records – At Home and Abroad.
+In recent years, he’s advanced his genealogical education by attending sixteen genealogical institutes including the: Institute of Genealogy and Historical Research (IGHR), the Salt Lake Institute of Genealogy (SLIG), Genealogical Research Institute of Pittsburgh (GRIP), and the British Institute at Salt Lake City.

 In 2018 Steven coordinated the SLIG Course: Exploring Quaker Records – At Home and Abroad, and did the same at 2020 GRIP: Exploring American Quaker Records.
 For 2021 Steven instructed in SLIG: From Sea to Shining Sea: Researching Our Ancestor’s Migrations in America, and coordinated the Quaker Virtual Institute hosted by the ISBGFH.
 In 2023 he will be coordinating a SLIG Fall Virtual course: Discovering Quaker Records – In the U.S. and the British Isles.